Thertzlor/Revenant/wiki/Profile_Overview.md

    m3 = "a"
 }

--- A custom group that inherits the g-shift option to its children b._c_shifted = {gshift = 1}
+-- A custom group that inherits the g-shift option to its children.
+-- functionally, this is identical to the built-in shift_1 group b._c_shifted = {gshift = 1}
 b._c_shifted.m3 = "b"